alamedyang/natlang-parser/docs-sources/top.md

 - It's bulky enough that you can't have very much scripting logic on your screen at once.
 - It's easy to lose track of what you're doing as you must constantly reference named scripts and dialogs (and serial dialogs) in different files back and forth.
 - JSON cannot be commented, so it's inconvenient to leave yourself supplementary information, such as the contents of a dialog you're referencing when scripting a cutscene.
-- The parameters for MGE actions are not highly uniform, so it's easy to forget or confuse parameters if you're not copying and pasting actions from nearby.
+- The parameters for MGE actions are not uniform, so it's easy to forget or confuse parameters if you're not copying and pasting actions from nearby.

 ### MGS Natlang (script)